-For a small community, there's a lot of mental health support available to us here in Guernsey.
-Sometimes reaching out can be the hardest part, so to make it easier we got together with the team at MIND to create a list of some of the support services and online resources you can access during these difficult times.
+Sometimes reaching out can be the hardest part.
+To make it easier we got together with the team at MIND to create a list of some of the local support services and online resources you can access during difficult times.

-The Youth Commission provides a safe and confidential space for children and young people to access one-to-one emotional support.
+The Youth Commission for Guernsey and Alderney provides a safe and confidential space for children and young people to access one-to-one emotional support.
 They support young people to develop coping skills and strategies so they can build resilience, manage their feelings and overcome any barriers they may be facing.

-This past year has thrown many challenges at us, regardless of our age.
+The past few years have thrown many challenges at us, regardless of our age.
 Whether you are a young person or a parent or carer reading this, it's good to know that the Youth Commission offers support on a range of issues, including anxiety, self esteem, exam stress and bereavement.

 Check out their website for more information, and for details of how to access their services - if they do not have a service to meet your needs, then they will help you to find one that can!

 The Decider Skills were developed in Guernsey by local mental health specialists Michelle Ayres and Carol Vivyan.
 They teach us to recognise our thoughts, feelings and behaviours and enable us to manage our emotions and mental health.
 Healthy Minds offers regular Decider Skills workshops, with a monthly drop in refresher session for anyone who has attended the course.